 In Christ’s right hand, then, is the fullness of revelation and power.

 In the left hand of the Servant of the Lord, Christ, is the Table of Showbread.
-The Table of Showbread typifies the body and blood of Christ, the Divine Substance that is the Bread of God “which cometh down from heaven and giveth life unto the world” (John 6:33).
+The Table of Showbread typifies the body and blood of Christ, the Divine Substance that is the Bread of God “which comes down from heaven and gives life to the world” (John 6:33).
 It is the body and blood of Christ in us, by which we are to live, that will raise us up to Christ at His appearing.

 Christ is the Tree of Life.
 He is the Resurrection.
 He is the Life.
 The victorious saints have the opportunity to eat of Him (Revelation 2:7).
 The body and blood of Christ compose the Substance of the Word of God, the eternal Life that is Christ and from which the Body of Christ is formed.
 The members of the Wife of the Lamb can bring life and light to the nations of the earth because the members have been formed from and live by the body and blood of Christ (John 6:57).

-In the midst of the street of it, and on either side of the river, was there the tree of life, which bare twelve manner of fruits, and yielded her fruit every month: and the leaves of the tree were for the healing of the nations.
+In the middle of its street, and on either side of the river, was the tree of life, which bore twelve fruits, each tree yielding its fruit every month.
+The leaves of the tree were for the healing of the nations.
 (Revelation 22:2)

 The new Jerusalem itself is a portrayal of Jesus Christ, of each saint who has come to the measure of the stature of the fullness of Christ, and of God in Jesus in all the true saints.